 2008 – Ex-reserves defender Richard Money resigned as Manager of Walsall having failed to receive assurances over transfer funds.
 He had led them to 44 victories in his 103 games as they won the League Two title in his first full season in charge.
 He joined Newcastle United as Academy Director two months later.

 1995 - Brad Friedel won his first cap as a Brøndby IF player, and 28th in total as the USA lost 1-0 to Belgium in a friendly in Molenbeek.

-2008 – Future reds reserves forward Nikola Sarić played his first game for Denmark Under-18’s as they beat Estonia 1-0 in Tallinn.
+2008 – Future reds reserves forward Nikola Sarić played for Denmark Under-18’s as they beat Estonia 1-0 in Tallinn.